nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 ### NetBox Specific Component

-The NetBox specific component is further segmented into two sections, located in the `nautobot_netbox_importer/diffsync` directory:
+The NetBox specific component is further segmented into sections, located in the `nautobot_netbox_importer/diffsync` directory:

+- `adapters/nautobot.py`: Inherits `NautobotAdapter` from the generic `NautobotAdapter` and implements pieces necessary for SSoT job.
-- `adapter.py`: Inherits `NetBoxAdapter` from the generic `SourceAdapter` and implements the data reader and importer that facilitate the transition from NetBox to Nautobot.
+- `adapters/netbox.py`: Inherits `NetBoxAdapter` from the generic `SourceAdapter` and implements the data reader and importer that facilitate the transition from NetBox to Nautobot.
-- `models` directory: Contains individual module files that define deviations and field mappings from NetBox to Nautobot.
+- `models/` directory: Contains individual module files that define deviations and field mappings from NetBox to Nautobot.

 ## Stages